 Premium jQuery Plugins built with Bootstrap Support

 Plugins as such began to originate in the free, open-source market.
-Putting a price on something wasn’t really a thing, except for those who were working in freelance at the very early stages of web’s evolution.
-These days, premium plugins are fairly common, offering unique features and functionalities that nobody else has bothered to create in the open-source space.
+Putting a price on something wasn’t really a thing.
+Of course, except for those who were working in freelance at the very early stages of web’s evolution.
+These days, premium plugins are fairly common.
+They offer unique features and functionalities that nobody else has bothered to create in the open-source space.
 The Colorlib team embraces this content, even if you find ourselves being affiliated with these companies from time to time, it’s not because we are in any way trying to milk our community, it’s because we can vouch for what others are creating, and want our community to have the same, good, experience that we are having.
 If none of the open-source plugins were of huge interest to you, perhaps some of the premium ones will be.
 It’s all just for fun anyway.

 jQuery & Bootstrap RSS Widget

 RSS feeds are still some of the most popular ways of consuming content on the go.
-The process of checking each website that we read individually, for new content, can be so time consuming and boring that we quickly run out of patience, and that’s where RSS feeds come in really handy.
-The following script is for aligning together both jQuery and Bootstrap to create a unique RSS feed fetching experience for your website.
+The process of checking each website that we read individually, for new content, can be so time consuming and boring.
+We quickly run out of patience, and that’s where RSS feeds come in really handy.
+The following script is for aligning together both jQuery and Bootstrap.
+It creates a unique RSS feed fetching experience for your website.
 Simply attached the library and specify the location using a jQuery call and you’re all set.
 You can set up as many feeds as you like.

 Power Table – Jquery + Bootstrap

 Welcome to power table!
 A full-fledged solution to creating HTML5 tables using jQuery, and Bootstrap.
-The tables that you can create with this library provide many great benefits and uses, some of them are: you can add a custom search form for all tables, you can create a sort content option to allow users to organize content, you can allow users to scroll through content by using pagination, and many other design/database related features to create truly powerful tables.
+The tables that you can create with this library provide many great benefits and uses.
+You can add a custom search form for all tables and.
+Also, you can create a sort content option to allow users to organize content.
+Moreover, you can allow users to scroll through content by using pagination.
+There are many other design/database related features to create truly powerful tables.

 Bootstrap JQuery Paypal Shopping Cart

 Quickly launch an online store that accepts PayPal payments.
-All the styling has been done using Bootstrap and gives you the freedom to add any additional Bootstrap components to your project as you desire them.
-This is a full-on shopping cart solution, so you have to make sure that you know the purpose of this library before you use it.
+The developers used Bootstrap to do all the styling.
+It gives you the freedom to add any additional Bootstrap components to your project as you desire them.
+This is a full-on shopping cart solution.
+So, you have to make sure that you know the purpose of this library before you use it.
 You could technically extract individual components for personal use if you so desire.

 DMSS – Bootstrap jQuery Style Switcher

 Say hello to DMSS — a personal jQuery built and Bootstrap supported style switcher for websites.
-Now, the product is aimed at any webmaster, but particularly web designers who are keen to display their final work in a variety of styles.
+Now, the developers aimed this product at any webmaster.
+The developers particularly web designers who are keen to display their final work in a variety of styles.
 It doesn’t help to create just one single style, and then re-do another style and have the user view that.
-Instead, a much more flexible choice would be to program/code the design in a way where the style switcher would allow to quickly change the overall appearance of the website’s style.
+Instead, a much more flexible choice would be to program/code a smart design.
+This design should allow the style switcher to quickly change the overall appearance of the website’s style.
 That’s the kind of library you are looking at here.
-A simple widget will be added to your website to allow users to completely change up the appearance of the style that they are viewing, based on your own recommendations.
+They would also add a simple widget to your website.
+This allows users to completely change the appearance of the style that they are viewing, based on your own recommendations.

 TimelinzJS – lightweight timeline maker

 Facebook really did revolutionize timelines.
-Now, timelines can be found everywhere, but most frequently on website designs that have some sort of a connection with events.
-When displaying the events calendar, it’s much more convenient to use a timeline of the daily schedule to display the kind of speakers/activities that users can expect for the day.
-This is what TimelinzJS is trying to achieve, it’s giving you the opportunity to create unique timelines that you can use to discuss important business events, or to showcase your schedule availability.
-The uses are unlimited, and we look forward to seeing what you are able to create with this very unique jQuery library.
+Now, you can find timelines everywhere, but most frequently on website designs that have some connection with events.
+When displaying the events calendar, it’s much more convenient to use a timeline of the daily schedule.
+It can display the kind of speakers/activities that users can expect for the day.
+This is what TimelinzJS is trying to achieve.
+It’s giving you the opportunity to create unique timelines that you can use to discuss important business events.
+You can also use it to showcase your schedule availability.
+Its uses are unlimited.
+We look forward to seeing what you are able to create with this very unique jQuery library.

 jQuery libraries with Bootstrap support

-In the end, as it turns out, there is enough variety of scripts, plugins and libraries to make an actual collection out of it.
-As we see it, these are the absolutely best and most relevant jQuery plugins that support Bootstrap integration as a native thing.
-From forms to direct website management, all the way to fully comprehensive scripts that add unique experiences to your website, for your visitors.
-Do let us know what you thought of this collection as we look forward to coming up with new and fresh angles to such pieces.
+In the end, there is enough variety of scripts, plugins and libraries to make an actual collection out of it.
+These are the absolutely best and most relevant jQuery plugins that support Bootstrap integration as a native thing.
+From forms to direct website management, all the way to fully comprehensive scripts that add unique experiences to your website.
+We added all of these for your visitors.
+Do let us know what you thought of this collection.
+We look forward to coming up with new and fresh angles to such pieces.